 Final Thoughts — Best Chalk Paint in the UK

 This roundup is one of the closest tests we’ve conducted for some time, and choosing a winner was tricky.
-In the end, the sheer value provided by Rustins’ 500ml tin swung the decision their way.
+In the end, the sheer value of Rustins’ 500ml tin swung the decision.

 This paint dries in around half an hour, so it’s ideal for people keen to finish one project before starting another.
 However, the lack of colours in the Rustins range may be a deal-breaker for some, and it’s disappointing that this product doesn’t work on metal as its competitors do.